tjFogarty/tj-ie/src/site/posts/do-not-track.md

 ---

-I found {% external-link "https://developer.mozilla.org/en-US/docs/Web/API/Navigator/doNotTrack", "some docs on MDN" %} describing how it can be used, and there's a difference in behaviour across browsers.
+I found [some docs on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/doNotTrack) describing how it can be used, and there's a difference in behaviour across browsers.
 It seems by default in Chrome and Safari, the value is `null`, whereas in Firefox it's `"unspecified"`.
 If you call `navigator.doNotTrack` and it returns a string value of `"1"`, then it means the request prefers no tracking.
 I'm going to be leaning more towards an opt-in approach, however if it returns `null` then I'll enable Google Analytics.
 You can find this option in your browser settings.
 In Safari it's under Privacy, and in Chrome and Firefox you can search your settings for 'do not track'.

 Here's how I'm checking at the moment: